Longo Borghini wins Women's Tour by a second

 Last updated on .From the section Cycling

-Italian Elisa Longo Borghini won the Women's Tour by a second after finishing stage six in third place.
+Elisa Longo Borghini won the Women's Tour by a second after finishing stage six in third place.

-The rider went into the concluding stage of the tour sharing the overall lead with Australian Grace Brown after winning stage five.
+The Italian went into the concluding stage of the tour sharing the overall lead with Australian Grace Brown after winning stage five.

-And Longo Borghini claimed the overall victory after sealing third with Brown only managing 12th in Oxford.
+And Longo Borghini claimed the overall victory by sealing third with Brown only managing 12th in Oxford.

 Dutch rider Lorena Wiebes took stage six victory with France's Clara Copponi clinching second position.